Management of Work-Related Injuries and Illnesses Policy

 - informing their line manager of any symptoms of work-related injury or illness, such as pain or discomfort, as soon as practicable

 - completing the online Accident Report Form within 24 hours of the accident or onset of the illness or as soon as practicable.

 - Line managers are responsible for:

 - taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University's Reporting of Accidents and Incidents Policy and associated procedures

 - taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University’s procedures for managing work-related injuries and illnesses, set out in Section 5 of the Health and Safety Manual

 - ensuring that work-related injuries or illnesses suffered by staff in their areas of responsibility are reported through the online Accident Report Form.

-- The Health and Safety Manager is responsible for:
+- The Health, Safety and Wellness Manager is responsible for:

-- providing information to staff members about ACC entitlements with respect to work-related injuries and illnesses
+- providing information to staff about ACC entitlements with respect to work-related injuries and illnesses

 - liaising with the ACC and WorkAon with respect to work-related injuries and illnesses

-- providing data on work-related injuries and illnesses to the Vice-Chancellor
+- providing reports on work-related injuries and illnesses to the Vice-Chancellor and other relevant managers

 - reporting any breach of privacy with respect to personal health information to the ACC.

 Concerns and complaints

-- A staff member who is dissatisfied with any action taken, or not taken, by a line manager in relation to a work-related injury or illness may refer the matter to the Health and Safety Manager, who will provide assistance in resolving the situation.
+- A staff member who is dissatisfied with any action taken or not taken in relation to a work-related injury or illness may refer the matter to the Health, Safety and Wellness Manager, who will provide assistance in resolving the situation.

 Responsibility for monitoring compliance

-- The Health and Safety Manager is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Health, Safety and Wellness Manager is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.